SalarGhotaslo/friends_rails/README.md

 Pasted the info from bootstrap and then replaced the initial warning message with <%= notice %>.
 Then within the applications html file, above the yield tag place the partial there. (<%=render = "layouts/alerts"%>).
 And made this into an if statement to only be shown if required.

+29) May have to delete the other notice alerts on the other pages for it not to be shown twice
 ```